Wizard tunnel (COTI subdomain)

 ```bash

-curl -sL https://fullnode.<network>.coti.io | sudo bash -s -- "<PRIVATE_KEY>" "<FQDN>" --with-frp
+curl -sL https://fullnode.<network>.coti.io/install-linux | sudo bash -s -- "<PRIVATE_KEY>" "<FQDN>" --with-frp

 ```